Clinelly/ci_pp5_react_events/README.md

   - `"react/prop-types": 0` was used to suppress the errors relating to prop-types
   - `"react/no-children-prop": "off"` was used to suppress the errors related to the Infinit Scroll component using children={}
   - `"react/display-name": "off"` was used to suppress the need for a component display name

+NOTE: Problems with loading eslint into Heroku meant that eslint had to be removed.

 ### Chrome Dev Tools Lighthouse Validation